-The headlights come on at a low intensity level whenever the engine is running.
-The living and the engine is running. the engine is running.
+The high beam headlights come on at a low intensity level whenever the engine is running, and the transmission in not in the P (Park) position.
 The lights remain on until the ignition switch is turned OFF or the parking brake is engaged.
 The headlight switch must be used for normal night time driving.